hcp4715/NHB_Globalization_Revisit/README.md

 This repo is for re-analyzing data from [Ruggeri et al (2022, NHB)](https://www.nature.com/articles/s41562-022-01392-w).
 Here we conduct two sets of analysis:

-A)  Sample diversity: We compared a subset of data from the paper (i.e., three countries across the low-middle-high income classification) to the census data of these three countries to show the lack of sample heterogeneity (Main Script: Re-analysis.RMD).
+A)  Sample diversity: We compared a subset of participant data (i.e., three countries across the low-middle-high income classification) to the census data of each of these three countries to show the lack of sample heterogeneity (Main Script: Re-analysis.RMD).
 Related data files:

 -   A1.
 Re_Analysis_CHN.RData
 -   A2.
 Re_Analysis_NG.RData